 Date:

 Name: IFO Grievance Representative

 Name:

 University: Mailing Address:

 Department:

 Sections of Agreement Claimed Violated

 1.

 2.

 3.

-Nature and Facts of Grievance (Description of the acts, decision or omission which gave rise to the grievance) Appropriate documents attached.
+Nature and Facts of Grievance (Description the grievance) Appropriate documents attack of the acts, decision or omission which gave rise to hed.

 Relief Requested (Remedy to be applied):

 Signature of Grievant Signature of Grievance Chairperson

-I request a meeting at Step 1 of the grievance procedure. ☐ do not ☐ do
+I request a meeting at Step 1 of the griev ☐ do not ☐ do vance procedure.